 Seven Mile Beach is also notorious for being one of the most popular party beaches in Jamaica.
-Head here after dark if you want to enjoy exciting nightlife that’s not confined to the indoors.
-The thriving open air parties make this a popular location for singles to meet and mingle.
+It’s filled with seafood restaurants and bars, shops, hotels, and the famous Rick’s Cafe.
+Head here after dark if you want to enjoy the exciting nightlife that’s not confined to the indoors.
+The thriving open-air parties make this a popular location for singles to meet and mingle.

 Located along the east coast of Jamaica, the beaches here offer some of the best sunsets on the island.
 There are plenty of bars and restaurants lining the waterfront, so you can enjoy watching the sun dip below the ocean horizon, as you enjoy delicious Jamaican delicacies and cocktails.